Peter Bonetti: Early life

 Bonetti was born in Putney, southwest London.
 His family moved to Worthing, Sussex in 1948.
 His parents ran a café on the seafront next to the Dome Cinema.
-They were Swiss emigrants to England.
+They were Swiss-Italian emigrants from Ticino.
 Bonetti attended St Mary's Catholic Primary School, Worthing.
 He shone at an early age, playing for Worthing.

 Club career

 Chelsea

 Chelsea signed him from the Reading youth team after his mother had written to manager Ted Drake, requesting that he give her son a trial.
 Whilst a Chelsea junior, Bonetti made five appearances for Croydon Amateurs in the Surrey Senior League thanks to youth team coach Albert Tennant who was also coaching Croydon at that time.
 He made his first team debut in 1960, and a few weeks later helped the Chelsea youth team win the FA Youth Cup.
-From the 1960–61 season onward he was Chelsea's first-choice goalkeeper, a position he held more-or-less constantly for the next nineteen years.
+From the 1960–61 season onward, he was Chelsea's first-choice goalkeeper, a position he held more-or-less constantly for the next nineteen years.

 Chelsea were relegated in Bonetti's second full season, which saw the appointment of Tommy Docherty as manager.
 Bonetti emerged as a key figure in a talented young team which included Bobby Tambling, Terry Venables, John Hollins and Barry Bridges.
 The team went into the penultimate match of the season needing to beat promotion rivals Sunderland to have a chance of going up.
 Chelsea won 1–0, with Bonetti making a brilliant last minute save to deny George Mulhall and maintain his team's promotion chances; a 7–0 win over Portsmouth secured instant promotion back to the First Division.

 The new Chelsea team challenged for honours during the 1960s, with Bonetti a key figure throughout, although more often than not the team narrowly missed out.
 The club won the League Cup in 1965 with a 3–2 aggregate victory over Leicester City.
 Leicester put Chelsea under heavy pressure in the second leg at Filbert Street, but an inspired performance from Bonetti helped secure a 0–0 draw, and thus the trophy for his team.
 For most of that season Chelsea were on course to add both the league title and the FA Cup, but ultimately missed out.
 They were beaten by Liverpool in the FA Cup; meanwhile, their title challenge ended with a few matches left, following a bust-up between Docherty and several of his first-team players (though not Bonetti).
 The disunity behind the scenes meant that a much-weakened team was fielded in a key match against Burnley, in which Bonetti conceded six goals.